krzysztofzablocki/KZAsserts/README.md

 ## Installation

-KZAsserts is available through [CocoaPods](http://cocoapods.org) for both OSX and iOS, to install it simply add the following line to your Podfile:
+KZAsserts is available through [CocoaPods](http://cocoapods.org) for OSX, iOS and tvOS, to install it simply add the following line to your Podfile:

     pod "KZAsserts"